cromlehg/YayProto/README.md

-# Dnager!!!
+# Danger!!!
 Project can be scam

 ![YayProto](logo.png "YayProto")